-Mark Taplin is the Charge d’Affaires a.i. at the U.S. Embassy in Paris, France.
-In that role, he leads the U.S. Mission to France, promoting a close U.S.-French partnership and furthering the longstanding friendship between the French and American people.
+Uzra Zeya is the Chargé d’Affaires ad interim at the U.S. Embassy in Paris.
+In that role, she leads the U.S. Mission to France, promoting a close and productive U.S.-French alliance and furthering the longstanding friendship between the French and American people.
 The U.S. Mission is staffed by nearly 1,000 employees, from over 40 U.S. government departments and agencies, who work in Paris and at constituent posts in Bordeaux, Lyon, Marseille, Nice, Rennes, Strasbourg, and Toulouse.

 Ms. Zeya served previously as Principal Deputy Assistant Secretary and Acting Assistant Secretary in the Bureau of Democracy, Human Rights, and Labor (DRL) from 2012 to 2014.
 Her responsibilities for the DRL Bureau included oversight of operations and assistance programs, leading human rights engagement with China, and advancing new partnerships to support civil society and equality for all.